plackyhacker/plackyhacker.github.io/binary/wdeg-stack-pivot.md

 <img width="1109" alt="Screenshot 2025-01-27 at 15 28 33" src="https://github.com/user-attachments/assets/e7468d3e-5678-42ef-9d79-b3bf93a5e942" style="border: 1px solid black" />

 Interestingly there is no change to `GetProcAddressStub`, but `VirtualProtectStub` has been hooked.
 Function hooking is a technique used to intercept calls to specific functions by redirecting execution to custom code (in this case WDEG) before, after, or instead of the original function.
-WDEG is pacthing functions at runtime (specifically those that can be used for malicious purposes) to mitigate against Stack Pivoting.
+WDEG is patching functions at runtime (specifically those that can be used for malicious purposes) to mitigate against Stack Pivoting.

 WDEG calls these functions 'critical functions'.
-These are listed in [EMET 4.1 Uncovered](https://web.archive.org/web/20221026145909/http://0xdabbad00.com/wp-content/uploads/2013/11/emet_4_1_uncovered.pdf) p.16, and I suspect that the list is pretty similar in WDEG.
+These are listed in [EMET 4.1 Uncovered](https://web.archive.org/web/20221026145909/http://0xdabbad00.com/wp-content/uploads/2013/11/emet_4_1_uncovered.pdf) p.16, and I suspect that the list is pretty similar in WDEG, if not the same.

 Two things of note: